drscotthawley/drscotthawley.github.io/_posts/2018-02-21-Resolving-OSX-Aliases.md

 #
 # Requirements: osascript (AppleScript), platform, subprocess
 #
-# TODO: Fix security risk: shell call is sloppy & will allow untrusted execution if 'path' contains ';' etc.
+# TODO: "Shell"-style execution could allow untrusted code execution (security risk) & could be upgraded
+#       However, intended use is that the only variable in command string is a 'real' filename on the system,
+#       so for this use case the risk is minor.
 #
 # NOTE: By default, this only returns the names of the original source files,
 #       but if you set convert=True, it will also convert aliases to symbolic links.